kevin-fang/lightning-eye-classifier/README.md

 ### Running the classifier

 First, clone the GitHub repository with `git clone --recursive https://github.com/kevin-fang/lightning-eye-classifier`.
-The `--recursive` is important as the tile-searching script is there.
+The `--recursive` is important as the tile-searching script is in a submodule.

 There are three ways to run the classifier: